How Long Do Solar Panels Last?: The Average Lifespan of Solar Panels

 Homeowners and businesses around the country are getting more interested in making their lifestyle more sustainable.
 Going solar is the best way to transition to clean, sustainable energy while also dramatically reducing your monthly utility bills — or even eliminating them entirely!

-In order to get the most life from your solar panel installation, it’s important to understand the average lifespan of solar panels and determine whether a solar power system is worth the investment for your home or business.
+In order to get the most life from your solar panel installation, it’s important to understand the average lifespan of solar panels and determine whether a solar power system is worth the investment for a home solar installation or commercial solar installation.

 Here we’ll discuss how you can extend the life of your solar panel system, specific maintenance required, why degradation may occur, and other factors that affect solar panel lifespan or may limit their efficiency and performance.